FMFCU and COVID-19 Information Updates

 CREDIT REPORTS ARE FREE EVERY WEEK

-The three national credit reporting agencies are giving people weekly access to monitor their credit report starting 5/18/20 — for free!
+The three national credit reporting agencies are giving people weekly access to monitor their credit report for free!
+It ends April 2021.
 FMFCU highly recommends you do this as soon as possible.
 Get all the details from the Federal Trade Commission.

 NON-ENGLISH-SPEAKING MEMBER BANKING RESOURCES